-Sift flour, cocoa powder, and baking soda in a large mixing bowl.
-Stir with a fork to combine well.
+First, sift flour, cocoa powder, and baking soda into a large mixing bowl and stir with a fork or whisk to combine well.

-Remove the logs from the fridge and unwrap them.
-Using a sharp knife cut disks approx. 1/4" thick.
-Place the cookies on parchment lined baking sheers and bake for 5-6 minutes in an oven preheated to 350F.
-Allow the cookies to cool completely before frosting.
+For the butter version, remove the logs from the fridge and unwrap them.
+Using a sharp knife cut rounds 1/4" thick.
+Place the cookies on parchment lined baking sheets and bake for 5 to 6 minutes in an oven preheated to 350°F. Allow the cookies to cool completely before frosting.

 2 C powdered sugar